synapsecns/sanguine/packages/contracts-core/test/README.md

 # Testing suite for the messaging contracts

+TODO: This is an outdated README for a previous version of testing suite.
+Update this.

 The suite contains a series of reusable tools.
 They are designed to be as composable as the tested contracts.

 The testing suite is powered by <a href="https://github.com/foundry-rs/foundry">Foundry</a>.